 Plagiarism and Malpractice Policy

-The items in the non-exhaustive list below are considered unethical and misconduct behavior.
+The items in the list below are considered unethical and misconduct behavior.
 Authors are strongly suggested to be very well informed about them and avoid them under all circumstances.

 - Fraud Authorship/Denied Authorship

 - Breaching of Copyrights

 The above list is non-exhaustive.
 For more information you may consult resources like the one below: